 4. Go to yourdomain/reseller/ and login.

-6. This will result in all future calls to the old websites or any unused subdomian will be redirected to this site.
+6. This will result in all future calls to the old websites or any unused subdomain being redirected to this site.

 (Note: Do not remove the old DNS's because there can still be public links and mails pointing to it.)

-(Note: this will require we can access your server and do it directly in the database).
+(Note: this will require that we can access your server and do it directly in the database).